howl-anderson/Chinese_models_for_SpaCy/README.en-US.md

 * Attribute `is_stop` is not working correctly.
 This related to Language class in SpaCy.
 * Attribute `vector` seems not well trained
 * <s>Attribute `is_oov` is totally incorrect.
 First priority.</s>
-* NER model is not available <s>due to lacking of LDC corpus.</s> I am working on it.
+* <s>NER model is not available due to lacking of LDC corpus.
+I am working on it.</s>
 * Release all the intermediate material to help user build own model

 ## Built With